 A feeling of severe tiredness often develops with mononucleosis.
 This is often the last symptom.

 About 1 in 5 people with mononucleosis have swelling around the eyes.

 This is an organ located under the ribs on the left side of the abdomen.

 It is part of the immune system.
-Like the lymph glands, it swells and can sometimes be felt under the ribs if you have mononucleosis.
+It swells like the lymph glands and can sometimes be felt under the ribs if you have mononucleosis.